godot-escoria/escoria-docs/api/TeleportPosCommand.md

 `teleport_pos object x y`

-Instantly moves an object to the specified position
+Instantly moves an object to the specified (absolute) coordinates.

 **Parameters**